 Clearly the obvious one.
 It’s often the one that gets most focus initially, but in reality, for many organisations it becomes a ‘hygiene factor’ for an IT project.
 Of course, it should save you money, but what else will automated order processing do?

 Automating large parts of the process and improving productivity will mean that an order can be processed faster, thereby enabling the fulfilment and ultimately billing of the order to also happen more quickly.

 3 – Process Intelligence

 You can’t improve what you can’t measure!
 Too often reporting on a manual process revolves around an excel sheet produced at the end of the week or month that contains manually collated, retrospective stats.
-A digital processing platform can tell you real-time what is happening in the process, at any point, identify bottlenecks and provide early warning notifications as things look like they may fail to meet SLAs.
+An automated order processing platform can tell you real-time what is happening in the process, at any point, identify bottlenecks and provide early warning notifications as things look like they may fail to meet SLAs.
 Improved access to data will also help the organisation to make better future decisions on the process to further enhance productivity and efficiency.

 4 – Order Processing Teams Can Focus on Value Tasks

 The value of most order processing teams is not normally how quickly they can input an order, but the heuristic knowledge that they have to make judgements and solve order issues for the customers they are dealing with.
 Freeing the teams from manual tasks will allow them to focus more on valuable activities and ultimately drive higher job satisfaction and engagement.

 A great way to start thinking about an IT project is to start with the customer experience.
 Get that right and cost reductions and process improvements will follow.
 Process and fulfil customers orders faster, more accurately and keep them informed along the way.